elcarimay/OPIC/Movie/Movie.md

 ## Q2) Tell me about the movie theater you went recently.
 What did you do before and after the movie?
 ```
 I remember going to the movie theater nearby my place.
 Yeah, actually movie theater is only 15 minutes by car.
-Recently, I watched Korean movie called "Transformer".
+Recently, I watched the movie called "Transformer".
 It is a movie about a war between robots.
 In particular, it is
 impressive to see cars and animals commonly seen around them transform into robots.
 Anyway, what do I do before movie?
 Well..
 I usually check movie schedule and get tickets..
 I usually buy pop cones and some
 drinks for my son before movie starts.
 After the movie, I like to walk around the shopping mall and browse things.
 The theater